Sceptre/sceptre/docs/_source/docs/template_handlers.rst

 ~~~~~~~~~~~~~

 Downloads a template from a url on the web.
 By default, this handler will attempt to download
-templates with 5 retries and a download timeout is set to 5 seconds.
-The retry and timeout
+templates with 5 retries and a download timeout of 5 seconds.
+The default retry and timeout
-options can be overriden by setting the `http_template_handler key`_ in the stack group config
+options can be overridden by setting the `http_template_handler key`_ in the stack group config
 file.

 Syntax: